Highland Express Airways

-Highland Express Airways was an airline based in Scotland.
-Its main base was at Glasgow Prestwick Airport.
+Highland Express Airways was a Scottish airline based at Prestwick Airport.
 It ceased operations in 1987.

 History

 The airline was formed in 1984 by Randolph Fields and operated a daily transatlantic nonstop service between Glasgow and Newark.

-Fields had been involved with the concept and start up of Virgin Atlantic. it was Fields who brought Branson to the table as backer.
+Fields had been involved with the concept and start up of Virgin Atlantic, bringing Branson to the table as backer.

 Highland Express planned to officially launch on the day of the Scottish International Airshow in Glasgow on Saturday, 30 May 1987 to Newark and Toronto.
 However, the first scheduled flight using a Highland Express flight number actually took place a few days earlier.
 That flight used a hired Cargolux Boeing 747-200 as the airline's own Boeing 747 had not yet been delivered.
 Highland Express cabin crew were specially trained to operate this version of the 747 in time for this inaugural flight and wore the airline's tartan and green uniforms.
-The founder, Randolph Fields was on board, and to celebrate the inaugural flight complimentary refreshments were served.
+Fields was on board the inaugural flight, and complimentary refreshments were served to celebrate.

 Many of the passengers with return tickets on that flight were forced to return using the Northwest Airlines service with the booking paid for by Highland Express.
 Things continued to go wrong when the Toronto route licence was not forthcoming and their sole Boeing 747 was delivered weeks late.

-Operations finally began with flight VY201 from London Stansted Airport to Newark via Glasgow on Tuesday, 30 June 1987.
-Operations ex Birmingham were operated from Saturday, 4 July 1987 on flight VY211.
+Operations finally began with flight VY201 from London Stansted Airport to Newark via Glasgow on 30 June 1987.
+Operations out of Birmingham Airport began 4 July 1987 on flight VY211.
 Initially, four Stansted and three Birmingham rotations were planned weekly.
 However, after a few weeks the Monday morning flight from Newark to Stansted via Prestwick routed onto Brussels for maintenance with Sabena, returning on a Tuesday.

-Cabin Crew for the start up operation were recruited locally in Ayrshire and Glasgow.
-Senior crew members were recruited from British crew already working for airlines around the globe bringing a wealth of experience.
-Cabin Crew Manager, Yvonne Sadler was formally management with Gulf Air.
-Sadler was also part of the management team involved with the start up of Emirates based in Dubai in 1985 until she joined Highland Express.
+Cabin crew for the start up operation were recruited locally in Ayrshire and Glasgow.
+Senior crew members were recruited from experienced British crew.

 Passengers could purchase a one-way economy ticket from Prestwick to Stansted for £19 and could travel first class for an extra fee.
 This made Highland Express the first scheduled low-cost carrier from Prestwick, Stansted and Birmingham.

-With passenger numbers not meeting targets and debts mounting, a short lived service from Gatwick Airport to Newark via Prestwick was launched in November.
-But some three weeks later the lessors of the aircraft, Citicorp repossessed the aircraft which was in Brussels on maintenance.
+With passenger numbers not meeting targets and debts mounting, a short-lived service from Gatwick Airport to Newark via Prestwick was launched in November.
+But some three weeks later the lessors of the aircraft, Citicorp, repossessed the aircraft while it was in Brussels for maintenance.